SamOBrienOlinger/drf-spoodle-space/README.md

  * may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.

 * will enjoy sharing photographs of their pets online.

+In order to bring value to these Users in alignment with the project's most important goals, the API data is manipulated via the front-end application in a way that enhances both the UI and the UX.

    ## [**User Stories**](#user-stories)